 This is the sweetest of the sweet spot.

-The best way to take advantage of this deal is to book the long-haul segments on airlines that don’t charge any fuel surcharges, leaving you with a total cash co-pay of under $100.
+The best way to take advantage of this deal is to book the long-haul segments on airlines that don’t charge any fuel surcharges, leaving you with a total cash co-pay of under $100 in some cases.
 Try to plan your route on transatlantic flights operated by United, Air Canada, SAS, or TAP Air Portugal to keep cash costs low.

-Those are the airlines we’ve focused on in this walkthrough.
+Those are the airlines we've focused on in this walkthrough.
 On the bright side, TAP Air Portugal has a pretty solid business class offering – especially on its newer Airbus A330-900neos.
-Flying United business class is a great experience if you get on one of their newer Polaris cabins.
-And we’ve only heard good things about both Air Canada business class as well as SAS.
+Flying United business class is a great experience, especially now that all their long-haul jets are equipped with the new Polaris cabins.
+And we've only heard good things about both Air Canada business class as well as SAS.

 Read our full review of TAP Air Portugal business class!